arc64/www.tecks.co.nz/data-processing/4b-copy-data/Origin/Importantlearningandteachingevents/Classroomandcontextvariables/Theextenttowhichteachingbuildsoneachchildsenteringskills/Theextenttowhichmissingmethodprerequisiteskillsaretaught/index.md

 ---
+has_children: false
 layout: default
+nav_order: 3
-title: "The extent to which missing method prerequisite skills are taught "
+title: 'The extent to which missing method prerequisite skills are taught '
-nav_order: Theextenttowhichmissingmethodprerequisiteskillsaretaught
-has_children: false
 ---
 # The extent to which missing method prerequisite skills are taught